ericlathrop/html5-gamepad/README.md

 # supported gamepads

 If a controller is not listed below, it uses the mapping for the Logitech Gamepad F310 on Firefox, which may or may not work.
+Additional mappings can be added to [mappings.json](mappings.json).

 * Logitech Gamepad F310